jlicit/youtube-context/src/sql_pipeline/README.md

 - Content-time KPIs: `hours consumed`, `avg playback speed`, `binge rate (content)`, `binge time share (content)`, `cuts/min (unweighted & time-weighted using session_consumed_runtime_s)`.

 If you watched at ~2× for long periods and later at 1×.
 Analysts could misread “time watched” without knowing this context.
 Explicit rules make that assumption visible and auditable.

+### event_featurs_vw
+- Input table watch_events_fe supplies raw events augmented with playback speed and cuts_per_min.
+- Enforce deterministic ordering by (watch_ts, video_id) and keep both the source gap and a recomputed global gap.
+- Content time is min(duration_meta_s, elapsed_s × playback_speed).
+- Early exits are those with content time ≤ min(60s, 25% of duration).
+- Derived local-time features using the provided timezone.
+- Rank cuts_per_min within each category to produce deciles and quintiles.
+- Create a simple 4-bucket hour_bin4 for easy day-part analysis.

 ## Variable Tables
 ### Variables used as input